stevencohn/OneMore/README.md

 ## How to Install OneNote

-Microsoft has been pushing people to use the OneNote app and OneNote online, which suck in my opinion, and have removed OneNote from the Office 2019 installer.
-But you can still install it after installing Office or even install it standalone!
+OneNote can be installed after installing Office or even installed standalone without Office at all.

 1. Optionally install Office - do not run the Setup.exe; instead, run Office\Setup64.exe
    - Download OfficeSetup.exe [from here](https://support.microsoft.com/en-us/office/install-or-reinstall-onenote-for-windows-c08068d8-b517-4464-9ff2-132cb9c45c08)